That depends on whether you have a publishing entity or not.

-Below is an example of how your registration will appear on ASCAP if you do not have your own publishing entity attached to the registration:
+Here is an example of how your registration will appear on ASCAP if you do not have your own publishing entity.
+Please note that registration forms vary depending on the PRO...

-Below is an example of how your registration will appear on ASCAP if you do have your own publishing entity attached to the work.
-As you can see, while we are not listed as the acting publisher like above, our contact information still appears in the registration metadata.
+And here is an example of how your ASCAP registration will appear if you have your own publishing entity; while we are no longer listed as the acting publisher, our contact information appears.

-If you'd like to include your personal publishing information with your song registrations, make sure to add it when you add your songwriter into your account.
-If you forgot to do this and you've already added your songwriter without publishing information, please notify us via our Support Form along with the personal publishing entity name and IPI#, as well as the name of the songwriter it needs to be added to so that we can manually add it for you.
+If you'd like to include personal publishing information with your song registrations, make sure to add it alongside your account’s songwriter info.
+If you’ve already added a songwriter without publishing information, please use our Support Form to submit a ticket and reach our Client Services Team making sure to include the publishing entity’s name and IPI number, as well as the name of the songwriter it’s affiliated with so that we can manually add it for you.
+You can find this form by logging into your account and finding the link on your client dashboard.

-Unfortunately, there is no way for us to register your works without Songtrust listed somewhere on the registration, whether that be as your acting publisher for that work or just as the administrator.
+One final note: There is no way for us to register your works without Songtrust listed somewhere, whether it’s as your acting publisher or administrator.
 This is because PROs and other parties need to know who currently handles the administration for that work.

 Thanks for reading.
 Please rate the article below.